Cyrano de Bergerac Versions of Reality Quotes

 Who mouths his verse and moans his tragedy,

 And heaves up—Ugh!—like a hod-carrier, lines

 That ought to soar on their own wings.
 Secundo:—

 Though he doesn’t reveal it here, Cyrano hates Montfleury simply for looking at Roxane the wrong way.
 Also, Cyrano’s speech has a hint of pretentiousness in its Italian "primo" and "secundo," echoing the manner in which stage drama is written.

 ANOTHER COMEDIENNE (Jumps down, speaks to a Comedian costumed as an old man.)

-The stage actors and Cyrano both steep their speech in the language of a drama – calling each other by their Italian stage names (Cassandre, Isabelle, Léandre) and discussing Cyrano’s upcoming fight with de Guiche’s 100 men as an "Italian farce and Tragedy-of-Blood."
+The stage actors and Cyrano both steep their speech in the language of a drama, calling each other by their Italian stage names (Cassandre, Isabelle, Léandre) and discussing Cyrano’s upcoming fight with de Guiche’s one hundred men as an "Italian farce and Tragedy-of-Blood."
 In reality, of course, it is a much more serious and real fight to death.
-That these men speak of it so lightly gets at the central conflict of Cyrano de Bergerac – that of comedic and overblown tone, juxtaposed with a more dramatic, underlying tragedy.
+That these men speak of it so lightly gets at the central conflict of Cyrano de Bergerac—the juxtaposition of a comedic and overblown tone with a more dramatic, underlying tragedy.